ADITISAHU1611/mindsproject/README.md

 2. Select a destination floor.
 3. Observe the elevator's movement.

+# Each elevator has below capabilities:
+● Move Up and Down
+● Open and Close Door
+● Start and Stop Running
+● Display Current Status
+● Decide whether to move up or down, based on a list of requests from users.

+# Elevator System takes care of:
+● Decides which lift to associate which floor.
+● Marks which elevator is available or busy.
+● Can mark which elevator is operational and which is not.

+# Assumptions:
+● Number of elevators in the system will be defined by the API to intialise the elevator system ● Elevator System has got only one button per floor.
+● So if there are a total of 5 floors, there will be 5 buttons per floor.
+● Note that, this doesn't not mimic real world, when you would have a total of 10 buttons for 5 floors ( one for up and one for down)
+● Once the elevator reaches its called point, then based on what floor is requested, it moves either up or down.
+● Assume the API calls which make the elevator go up/down or stop will reflect immediately.
+When the API to go up is called, you can assume that the elevator has already reached the above floor.
+● The system has to assign the most optimal elevator to the user according to their request.

 ## Architecture

 The Elevator System follows a client-server architecture with a Django server as the backend and a client application (not provided) interacting with the server via RESTful APIs.
 The Django REST Framework (DRF) is used to develop the APIs, and PostgreSQL is used as the database.